Greta Wrolstad Travel Award

-While in the program at Montana, Greta Wrolstad was awarded a Poetry Fellowship, served as the poetry co-editor of CutBank and attended the 2005 Summer Literary Seminar in St. Petersburg, Russia, on a scholarship awarded by Fence Books; the Greta Wrolstad Scholarship for Young Poets was subsequently created in her honor.
-Poems from her manuscript, Notes on Sea and Shore, have appeared in A Public Space, Black Warrior Review, The Canary, Octopus Magazine, and have been featured in the Best New Poets 2007 and Pushcart Prize XXXII anthologies.
+While in the program at Montana, Greta Wrolstad was awarded a Poetry Fellowship, served as the poetry co-editor of CutBank and attended the 2005 Summer Literary Seminar in St. Petersburg, Russia, on a scholarship awarded by Fence Books.
+The Greta Wrolstad Scholarship for Young Poets, an annual award given to a female poet under the age of 30 to attend the Summer Literary Seminars, was subsequently created in her honor.

 Her poems have appeared in The Canary, Black Warrior Review, A Public Space, Octopus Magazine, and CutBank.
 Two of her manuscripts have been published post-humously by Tavern Books: the chapbook Notes on Sea Shore and the full-length collection Night Simply a Shadow.

 Tavern Books also runs The Wrolstad Contemporary Poetry Series.
 It exists to champion exceptional literary works by young women poets.
 Each year they invite submissions of new poetry collections from women 40 and younger; selected poets have their books published and participate in a month-long Wrolstad residency at The Rice Place in Damascus, Oregon.

 Past recipients of the Greta Wrolstad Travel Award include: